 - Reference forms: academic, pastoral (or other lay-leader), and personal (forms provided with application)

-- Writing sample (a 10-15 page sample of your academic capability)
+- Writing sample (a 10-15 page sample of your academic work, demonstrating graduate study capability)

-Students are selected for admission into the graduate program in Biblical Counseling twice a year, in anticipation of beginning studies either in the Summer or Fall semesters.
-(Distance students should plan to begin studies in the Summer.)
-There are separate application deadlines for the Summer, and Fall:
+A maximum of thirty students are selected for admission into the graduate program in Biblical Counseling twice a year, in anticipation of beginning studies in the Summer of Fall terms.
+The application deadline is January 10th of that year for beginning in the Summer term (intensive courses), and May 1 for beginning in the Fall term (evening courses).

-Acceptance letters are mailed in the month of February for students applying to begin in the Summer, and in the month of May for students applying to begin in the Fall.
-Highly qualified students may recieve early action decisions if completed applications are recieved by November 15th (Summer) or Februrary 15th (Fall).
+Acceptance letters are mailed shortly following the application deadlines in January, and May.
+Highly qualified students may recieve early action decisions if completed applications are recieved by November 30th, the previous year.

 Credits from other institutions are generally not accepted for transfer due to the unique content and nature of the Biblical Counseling courses.
 However, some courses from other theological institutions may transfer with minimal additional coursework.
 Eligibility for transfer credits is only determined through the transcript review step of the application process.